 This photograph was captured on my iPhone using the Hipstamatic app.
 Some minor editing was done in PS CS4.
 Settings for Hipstamatic were BlacKeys B&W/Lucifer IV

-"Life is what happens to you when you're busy making other plans" John Lennon
+"Life is what happens to you when you're busy making other

 I am sure that everyone, young to old has heard of The Beatles.
 For those who are living in a sort of dark age and never heard of them, here is a summary of The Beatles for you.
 The Beatles - Bringing people together since 1958.